hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - provide specific real-time actions that ensure workloads get the resources they need when they need them
   - enable continuous <span style="color: #bb6600;">placement, resizing, and capacity decisions</span>
   - automated, driving continuous health in the environment
-  - software’s decisions according to level of comfort:
+  - software's decisions according to level of comfort:
     - recommend (view only)
     - manual (select and apply)
     - automated (executed in real time by software)